Should I Become a Certified Payroll Processor?

 Step 2: Take the Exam

-Tests are often administered at national testing centers, like those operated by Pearson VUE or Prometric.
-Topics vary by exam but often include taxes, employee benefits, payroll accounting, wages, deductions and payroll systems.
+Tests are administered at national testing centers, like those operated by Pearson VUE or Prometric.
+Topics vary by exam but include taxes, employee benefits, payroll accounting, wages, deductions, and payroll systems.

 Step 3: Work as a Certified Payroll Processor

 Many payroll processors only hold a high school diploma and are trained on the job.
 Certification is voluntary but may lead to additional career opportunities.
-Basic math and organizational skills are usually required for this occupation, and typical duties include compiling payroll data, calculating employee deductions and processing employee earnings statements.
+Basic math and organizational skills are required for this occupation, and duties include compiling payroll data, calculating employee deductions, and processing employee earnings statements.

-Completion of continuing education coursework or a test is usually required in order to remain certified.
+Completion of continuing education coursework or a test is required to remain certified.
 The APA's Certified Payroll Professional credential must be renewed every five years, and the organization's Fundamental Payroll Certification is valid for three years.